vuejs/docs/docs/components/attrs.md

----
-outline: deep
----

-# Fallthrough Attributes {#fallthrough-attributes}
+# Fallthrough Attributes

-> This page assumes you've already read the [Components Basics](/guide/essentials/component-basics).
+> This page assumes you've already read the [Components Basics](/docs/essentials/component-basics).
 Read that first if you are new to components.

-## Attribute Inheritance {#attribute-inheritance}
+## Attribute Inheritance

 A "fallthrough attribute" is an attribute or `v-on` event listener that is passed to a component, but is not explicitly declared in the receiving component's [props](./props) or [emits](./events.html#declaring-emitted-events).
 Common examples of this include `class`, `style`, and `id` attributes.